-A supervised short-term internship experience in a human services agency allows students to apply classroom learning to practical situations.
+A supervised short-term internship experience in a human service/ rehabilitation agency allows students to apply classroom learning to practical situations.
 This one semester internship consists of a 120 hour placement in an agency or school setting.
 In addition, a weekly seminar provides students with the opportunity to discuss and share questions and problems related to the field work.
 Students will begin to create a professional portfolio, research graduate school programs and professions within the field of human services.
-The practicum is reserved for students in their third year of the Human Services programs.
-All prospective students are required to have a meeting with the HS Internship Coordinator to arrange an appropriate placement.
+The practicum is reserved for students in their third year of the Human Services or Rehabilitation Services programs.
+All prospective students are required to have a meeting with the HS/RH Internship Coordinator to arrange an appropriate placement.

-Prerequisite: Completion of 45 credit hours and Human Services major
+Prerequisite: 45 credit hours and Human Services or Rehabilitation Services major.